paulhayes/electron-node-red/README.md

 ![](img/LockkeeperTitleBlack.png)
 ![](img/LockkeeperBlack.png)

-Lockkeeper is an open source [GPL v3.0 License](License.md) application intended to provide Escape Room creators and easy to use off the shelf tool for developing, controlling and deploying their projects.
+Lockkeeper is an open source [GPL v3.0 License](License.md) application intended to provide Escape Room creators an easy to use off the shelf tool for developing, controlling and deploying escape room control systems.

 It's features include
 * Dashboard